Particular/docs.particular.net/README.md

 ## Unreleased nugets

-There are some scenarios where documentation may require unreleased or beta nugets.
+There are some scenarios where documentation may require unreleased or beta NuGet packages.
 For example, when creating a PR against documentation for a feature that is not yet released.
-In this case, it is ok for a PR to reference an unreleased nuget and have that PR fail to build on the build server.
-Once the nugets have been released that PR can be merged.
+In this case, it is ok for a PR to reference an unreleased NuGet and have that PR fail to build on the build server.
+Once the NuGet packages have been released that PR can be merged.

 In some cases it may be necessary to have merged documentation for unreleased features.
-In this case the nuget should be pushed to the [Particular feed on MyGet](https://www.myget.org/feed/Packages/particular).
+In this case the NuGet packages should be pushed to the [Particular feed on MyGet](https://www.myget.org/feed/Packages/particular).
 The feed is included by default in the [Snippets nuget.config](https://github.com/Particular/docs.particular.net/blob/master/Snippets/nuget.config#L14).

 ## Alerts